Learning Opportunity

 ACCOMMODATION & FOOD

 Accommodation at Ambios is provided on the farm.
-You will be staying in the bunkhouse in compact and comfortable private rooms with shared bathrooms.
+If you are staying overnight with us, you will be lodging in the bunkhouse in compact and comfortable private rooms with shared bathrooms.
 All your meals are included.
+For non-residential tickets all meals are also included.
 A plant-based menu is prepared on-site using locally sourced and organic ingredients wherever possible.
 Special diets are catered for where possible, please let us know your requirements.

 ON ARRIVAL